-I’ll preface this by saying never underestimate just how much your salon or spa is going end up meaning to you.
+I’ll preface this by saying never underestimate how much your salon or spa is going to end up meaning.

-As soon as you take the first step to opening your beauty business, right up until it becomes your blossoming purpose, it’s all going to make and leave a colossal mark on your world.
+As soon as you take the first step to open your business, right up until it becomes your full purpose, it’s going to make your whole world rock.

-Somewhere in the middle of all this you are going to have to employ staff, and this is where you are going to have to fast track your delegation skills – like it or not!
+Somewhere in the middle of this you will have to employ staff.
+This is where you’re going to have to fast track delegation skills, to protect your future legacy.

-This will be D-Day for you – or your first delegation day.
+This will be D-Day for you – first Delegation Day.

-A very large part of not wanting to release some pressure of yourself by delegating tasks, treatments or responsibility to towards your staff is actually fear-based.
+A large part of not wanting to release pressure, by delegating tasks or responsibility is actually fear-based.

-You have worked so hard to build up your clientele and you don’t want your employees to come along and muck things up or at the very worst lose some of your precious clients!
+You have worked so hard to build up clientele and you don’t want your employees to come along and muck things up, or lose precious clients!
+But you are not superhuman, you need others to succeed.

-What you have to do here is try and stop yourself from seeing your employees as employees and your clients as clients.
+What you have to do here is stop yourself from seeing employees as employees and clients as clients.

-Don’t think of your employee as someone you are irreversibly yet uncontrollably responsible for (this is what your boss head will be telling you).
+Don’t think of an employee as someone you are irreversibly yet uncontrollably responsible for (this is what your boss head will be telling you).

-Equally don’t think off your client as someone who wants perfection from you, and only you (this is what your nostalgic yet overly-protective business head will be telling you).
+Equally don’t think of a client as someone who wants perfection from you, only you (this is what your nostalgic yet overly-protective business head will be telling you).

 Both are wrong.